 You’ll find bagels, labneh and beetroot borani on their menu, along with salmon and dukkha and pata negra neck.
 And for pudding?
 It’s got to be baklawa, of course!

-Barrafina Drury Lane is the latest branch of the upmarket Italian tapas bar, which already has three locations in the capital.
+Barrafina Drury Lane is the latest branch of the upmarket Spanish tapas bar, which already has three locations in the capital.

 Like its brothers and sisters, Covent Garden’s Barrafina is a tiny space with a perfect finish.
 Hop on a stool by the marble-topped bar and you could almost be in Madrid, if you ignore the rain outside.